Geodesic manifolds with a transitive subset of smooth biLipschitz maps: The construction of the Carnot-Carath eodory metric

-To prove Theorem \ref{thm1} we need to find a sub-bundle $\Delta$.
-As a result of Proposition \ref{rectgeo}, we know that any $d$-rectifiable curve is differentiable almost everywhere, thus it makes sense to look at the set of velocities of $d$-rectifiable curves.
-For any $p\in U$, we can now define the sub-bundle $\Delta$ in $p$ as
+To prove Theorem \ref{thm1} we need to find a sub-bundle $\Delta$ of the tangent bundle.
+As a result of Proposition \ref{rectgeo} (cf. Remark \ref{diffy}), we know that any $d$-rectifiable curve is differentiable almost everywhere, thus it makes sense to look at the set of velocities of $d$-rectifiable curves.
+For any $p\in N$, we can now define a subset of $T_pN$ as

-A sub-bundles of the tangent vector bundle is also called a distribution of (hyper)planes, or simply a distribution.